sametsoekel/pump_it_up/README.md

  -   TO DO : For 20 September's submission; a catboost model will be deployed to make submission.
 According to its succes, imputation of training and target sets may be checked again.

+ ### 20 September 2020

+ -   8th and 9th submissions were given, accuracy scores are **0.8015** and **0.7838** respectively 🚀🚀🚀

+ -   Decided to use catboost in next few submissions thanks to high classification score.

+ -   Imputation, imputation, imputation !

+ -   TO DO : This day is not finished yet, just begun.
+Will impute original prediction set by catboost and give the last submission of the day.